melakueb/CN-Programming2/README.md

 - **`%groups`**: Lists the available private groups the user can join.
 - **`%groupjoin <group_name>`**: Joins a specific private group .
 - **`%groupleave`**: Leaves the current private group the user is in.

----

-This formatting includes clear categories for **Part 1** and **Part 2** commands, making it easier for users to understand which commands are for public groups and which ones are for private groups.
-Let me know if you'd like further adjustments!

----

 ## **Example**
 1. Join with a username.